spacetelescope/pysiaf/README.md

 11. Delete your local copy of your branch.

 ### Installation
-This package was developed in a python 3.7 environment.
+This package is supported in python 3.7, 3.8 and 3.9

 `pip install pysiaf`